-There is a psychic predator(s) somewhere in this native's network of identity relationships with both people and beliefs.
+There is a psychic predator(s) somewhere in one's network of identity relationships with both people and beliefs.
 Yes it can be a spirit without a body.
-However much more often it is a spirit in a body, or a group of them who are hunting in a pack.
+However, Much more often it is a spirit in a body, or a group of them who are hunting in a pack.

 The predator(s) have imposed a behavioral regime upon the native which creates the psychological delusion that one is unable to make life-validating choices.

 Over a period of time, the predators create an environment of physical or psychological imprisonment (12) which traps the native 's life force in a small space and makes it easy to 'harvest'.